 Estate: In a small town in northern Piedmont, about 30 kilometers north of Turin, on the border with Valle d’Aosta, the Ferrando family has been crafting wines for 5 generations.
 Their dedication to family tradition, quality and indigenous grapes has made them a pioneering force in bringing the Erbaluce grape [native to the Alpine foothills of northwestern Piemonte] to notoriety.
 The preservation of local grapes and winemaking techniques is now passing from Luigi Ferrando to his sons Roberto and Andrea.
 The estate remains one of the few non-cooperatives in the area.
 Although not certified, the vineyards are farmed using organic and biodynamic methods.

-Winemaking: Soils are glacial in origin, composed of “silico-aluminium-alkaline elements, sandy and very poor in, or completely devoid of, lime.
+Winemaking: Grapes are from a 4 hectare, south facing, steep vineyard in the commune of Borgomasino.
+Soils are glacial in origin, composed of “silico-aluminium-alkaline elements, sandy and very poor in, or completely devoid of, lime.
 In general it is soil heavily mixed to stones and round and smooth pebbles”.
-Fermented in stainless steel tanks, refined in the bottle.
+Vinified in stainless steel, aged for about 8 months on the fine lees.

 Erbaluce di Caluso DOCG